-Required of All Recommended of All Recommended of Some Required of Some Not required
+Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript ×
+High school transcript

-College transcript(s) ×
+College transcript(s)

-Essay or personal statement ×
+Essay or personal statement

-Interview ×
+Interview

-Standardized test scores ×
+Standardized test scores

-Statement of good standing from prior institution(s) ×
+Statement of good standing from prior institution(s)

 D6.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

+D7.
+If a minimum college grade point average is required of transfer applicants, specify on a 4.0 scale:

+D8.
+List any other application requirements specific to transfer applicants:

+No open admissions policy

+D9.
+List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

+Priorit y Date Closin g Date Notificat ion Date Reply Date Rolling

+Month Day Month Day Month Day Month Day admission

+Fall

+Winter

+Spring

+Summer

+D10.
+Does an open admission policy, if reported, apply to transfer students?
+Yes No

+D11.
+Describe additional requirements for transfer admission, if applicable:

+D12-D17: Transfer Credit Policies
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7 .
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): D8.
-Lis oplication requirement Academic Evalu er applicants: late reply dates for tran ne "Rolling admission" lications are reviewed Priority Date Closing Date Notification Date Reply Date Rolling Admission Fall April 1 May 15 Winter Spring Summer No D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☐ No No open admissions policy D11.
-Describe additional requirements for transfer admission, if applicable: ⇒ Applicants for transfer must present transcripts for both college and secondary school work, including an official statement indicating that the student is leaving the tertiary institution attended in good standing D12-D 17: Trans fer Credit Polici es D12.
-Re port the low est grade earned for a my course that may l be transferred for credi t: ⇒ strai ght C D13.
-Ma D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Nı Number: 16 Unit type: course credits (32 course credits for a Bachelor's degree) D14 .
-Ma aximum num ber of credits or cour rses that may be tran sferred from a four-yea ar institution: Nu Number: 16 Unit type: course credits (32 course credits for a Bachelor's degree) D15.
-Mi inimum num ber of credits that tran nsfers must complete e at your institution to earn an associate de gree: ⇒ not applicable

-D1 6.
-Minimu ım number of cre dits that transfers m ust complete at vour institution to earn a bachelor 's degree
+D12.
+Report the lowest grade earned for any course that may be transferred for credit: Number Unit Type D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: 32 course credits for a Bachelor's D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: degree D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: D17.

-⇒ Half (16 Swarthmore "course credits" where 32 courses required for a Bachelor's degree)

-D17.
 Describe other transfer credit policies:

+D18-D22: Military Service Transfer Credit Policies

+D18.
+Does your institution accept the following military/veteran transfer credits:

+Yes No

+American Cou uncil on Education (ACE)

+College Level Examination Program (CLEP)

+DANTES Sub ject Standardized Tests (DSST)

+Number Unit Type

+mber of credits or courses that may be tr on evaluated by the American Council on

+Department of Def mber of credits or courses that may be tr fense supported prior learning assessme ram (CLEP) or DANTES Subject Standard nts (College Level

+ry/veteran credit transfer policies publishe - 🗆 Yes  No

+n yes, piease

+D22.
+Describe other military/veteran transfer credit policies unique to your institution: